 It is no longer permitted to export trophy fish in addition to the export quota.
 Freshwater species, such as salmon, trout and char are not subject to the quota.

 Requirements to documentation for the export of fish

-This requirement to documentation applies to those using the new export quota of 20 kg from the turn of the year.
+This requirement to documentation applies to those using the export quota of 20 kg.
 Those exporting only 10 kg or less are not required to document affiliation with a registered enterprise.

 Norwegian Customs will accept a receipt or corresponding proof of the stay issued to a named person in the travel party or by person.
 This proof must further include: